West Virginia History – MH3WV

 “Buffalo Creek” – 1972

-“The Buffalo Creek Disaster” – WV Archives and History
+“The Buffalo Creek Disaster” – West Virginia Archives and History

 “More than thirty years ago, one of the deadliest floods in U.S. history occurred in southern West Virginia’s Buffalo Creek hollow.
 Negligent strip mining and heavy rain produced a raging flood.
 In a matter of minutes, 118 were dead and over 4,000 people were left homeless.
 Seven were never found.”